SjoerdSmitWolfram/UnitTestFramework/README.md

 - `"TestCategorizationFunction"`: function used to label test results.
 - `"TestReportOptions"`: options forwarded to `TestReport`.
 - `"PacletInitialization"`: initialization code run before tests execute.
+- `"IgnoreLocalConfig"`: when `True`, disables loading of a `LocalConfig.*` file from the test directory.
+- `"LocalDependenciesRoot"`: one or more directories that contain local development paclets.
+- `"LocalDependencies"`: one or more paclet contexts to resolve from `"LocalDependenciesRoot"` and load via `PacletDirectoryLoad`.

 `"TestCategorizationFunction"`, `"PacletInitialization"`, `"TestEvaluationFunction"`, `"OnTestResult"`, and `"TestReportOptions"` may contain Wolfram code.
 If you use a non-Wolfram config format, those values can also be given as `InputForm` strings that will be converted with `ToExpression`.